anatolieursu/minecraft-server-panel/README.md

 - Personal staff
 The system will retain all rows from the 'staff' database and group them all<br>
 It is an api that gives you the possibility to include the staff from java (to redirect all players with staff)<br>
+- Live chat
+Users will be able to chat anonymously live. <br>
 - Wiki
 The wiki will be set from the database<br>
 - Staff Applications